AppDaemon/appdaemon/docs/HASS_API_REFERENCE.rst

    * - **Status**
      - **Value**
    * - ``OK``
-     - Inidcates that the process of calling the service didn't fail on the AppDaemon side.
+     - Indicates that the process of calling the service didn't fail on the AppDaemon side.
 It could still have failed on the Home Assistant side.
    * - ``TIMEOUT``
      - The service call timed out while waiting for a response from Home Assistant.
 This can happen if the